PortNumber53/task-sync/README.md

 }
 ```

+- `context` (optional): The build context directory for the Docker build.
+Defaults to the task's `local_path`.
-- `image_tag`: The tag for the new Docker image.
+- `image_tag` (required): The primary tag for the new Docker image.
+- `tags` (optional): A list of additional tags to apply to the image.
-- `files`: A list of file paths to monitor for changes.
+- `files` (optional): A list of file paths to monitor for changes.
+If any of these files change, the image will be rebuilt.
-- `hashes`: A map of file paths to their SHA256 hashes.
-This is used to detect changes and is updated automatically.
+- `hashes` (optional): A map of file paths to their SHA256 hashes.
+This is used to detect changes and is updated automatically by the system.
+- `image_id` (output): The ID of the built image.
+This field is populated automatically after a successful build.
-- `params`: A list of extra parameters to pass to the `docker build` command (e.g., build arguments).
+- `params` (optional): A list of extra parameters to pass to the `docker build` command (e.g., build arguments).
-- `shell` (optional): A list of shell commands to execute before the build.
 - `depends_on` (optional): A list of other step IDs that must be completed successfully before this step can run.

 **Example CLI Command:**